-In view of the above, PHD chamber submits to your good offices to immediately issue a clarification to include "Stock Brokers and depository participants" as essential Services and advise all State Governments to issue clarification in this regard.
+In view of the above, PHD chamber submits to your good offices to immediately issue a clarification to include "Stock Brokers and depository participants" as essential Services and

+Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments advise all State Governments to issue clarification in this regard.
 PHD Chamber requests you to take a balanced view and decide on the future course of action.